 - Low levels of nutrients can make you feel ill.

 - Use supplements under the supervision of your medical team and a dietitian.

 A balanced and varied diet is the best way to get a healthy supply of vitamins and minerals.
 Some examples of these various nutrients are:

-- vitamins A, C and D
+- vitamins A, C, D and E

 - minerals – like zinc, calcium, selenium and magnesium